- The causes of the black screen After a crash, they can be physical, software or internal connections.

 Advanced solutions and data recovery methods

-If you are unable to recover the image on the internal screen, it is still possible to save your photos, contacts and files before taking the phone to the technician..
-Here you have some options:
+If you can't recover the image on the internal screen, you can still save your photos, contacts, and files before taking your phone to a technician .
+Here are some options:

 - Connecting to PC via Smart Switch (for Samsung): Download the Smart Switch program on your computer, connect the device via USB and follow the instructions to backup or file recovery.